ejaku/grgen/doc/README.txt

   specifications into efficient .NET assemblies performing the rewrites, which are supported by the runtime environment implemented by LibGr and the lgspBackend.
-- the rapid prototyping environment offered by GrShell and yComp
+- the rapid prototyping environment offered by GrShell and yComp (or MSAGL)

 INSTALL
 -------

 You need the following system setup for GrGen.NET:
-  - Microsoft .NET 4.0 or above
+  - Microsoft .NET Framework 4.7.2 or above
-    OR Mono 3.8.0 or above
+    OR Mono 5.10.0 or above
   - Java 1.8 or above

 For Linux: